lcmhhhhhh/lcmTestPage/docs/en/deployment.md

 - **GitHub `npx` execution:** When running the latest version of VeCLI directly from GitHub, a different process is triggered by the `prepare` script in `package.json`.
 This script uses `esbuild` to bundle the entire application and its dependencies into a single, self-contained JavaScript file.
 This bundle is created on-the-fly on the user's machine and is not checked into the repository.

-**Docker sandbox image**

-The Docker-based execution method is supported by the `vecli-sandbox` container image.
-This image is published to a container registry and contains a pre-installed, global version of VeCLI.

 ## Release process